-After the tests finish, the acs results partition is mounted on /mnt.
+After the tests finish, the ACS partition is mounted on /mnt.

-- 1. Navigate to acs results to view the logs. - 2.
-Extract the logs from the USB disk to view the logs on the host machine later. - 3.
-After mounting the acs_results directory, check that the logs shown in Table 7-1 were generated:
+- 1. Navigate to /mnt/acs_results to view the logs. - 2.
+Extract the logs from the ACS drive to view the logs on the host machine later. - 3.
+Check that the logs shown in Table 7-1 were generated: